ChalmersPhotonicsLab/QAMpy/README.md

 <!-- start description -->
 QAMPy is a dsp chain for simulation and equalisation of signals from optical communication transmissions.
-It is written in Python, but has been designed for high performance and most performance critical functions are writen in Cython and run at C-speeds.
+It is written in Python, but has been designed for high performance and most performance critical functions are written with [pythran](https://github.com/serge-sans-paille/pythran) to run at spead of compiled c or c++ code.

 QAMPy can equalise BPSK, QPSK and higher-order QAM signals as well as simulate signal impairments.